top of page

 Your Well-Being

-In year 5 as in the whole school we consider the well-being and the mental health of our children to be of great importance.
+In Year 5, as in the whole school, we consider the well-being and the mental health of our children to be of great importance.
 We understand that school can sometimes by challenging for our children emotionally and physically and we offer a wide range of support to help them adapt to change and growing up.
+We check in daily with all children in the class first thing in the morning.
+We also have Growth Mindset/ Wellbeing scheduled into our weekly timetable.

 Colours Again Middle Bit.png